Harrop formula: Discussion

+And indeed, while intuitionistic logic proves $\neg\neg(P\lor \neg P)$ for any $P$, the disjunction will not be Harrop.

 Hereditary Harrop formulae and logic programming

 A more complex definition of hereditary Harrop formulae is used in logic programming as a generalisation of Horn clauses, and forms the basis for the language λProlog.
 Hereditary Harrop formulae are defined in terms of two (sometimes three) recursive sets of formulae.
 In one formulation: